 At Copeland Road we promote all subject areas to ensure children experience a stimulating and creative curriculum.
 We are very proactive in developing the Arts in school and encourage drama, music, drawing, 3d work etc. We are very proud of the fact that we achieved both Arts Award and Arts Mark this year.
 For further information please view or download or Arts Policy in the School Policies section of our website,

 Due to the high quality of our arts provision we have been awarded Artsmark status.
-Please visit our Arts Blog.

 Please see the Curriculum in Action in our classes.

 For information about how we support pupils with Special Educational Needs and Disabilities, please see our Special Educational Needs and Disabilities (SEND) Report.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.